 This is a direct classroom instruction course.
-(Exception: Offered online in Spring 2021).

 The course will be conducted in the form of online lectures and interactive discussions on the present small business entrepreneurial thinking and management practice.
 Case studies will be provided.

 Assignments and projects require students to actively use resources of the library.
 Detailed guide to business resources of the library as well as the description of Lincoln University approach to information literacy are available at the Center for Teaching and Learning website (ctl.lincolnuca.edu).